This post is about white privilege not fracking. But I believe the imbalances in our society all tie in together. One injustice supports another.

 One time my brother asked her why she didn’t wash her hands.
 He thought because her skin was brown, it meant her hands were dirty.
 I don’t remember the details of her reply but I do remember that it was calm and loving.
 I can’t remember what she looked like but I remember thinking she was beautiful.

-I remember fear and burning hot shame washed over me.
+I still remember the fear and burning hot shame that washed over me.
 I did not know what his words meant but I knew they were bad.
 “No!”
 I screamed!
 “I want to sit with you Zeppy!”
 I cried while grabbing her skirt.

-In the back of the bus sat three very blond, bewildered children with Zeppy and all the other African Americans who were kind to us.
+In the back of the bus sat three very blond, bewildered children with Zeppy and all the other black people who were kind to us.
 Someone shared Doublemint Gum and they fished Kleenex out of their purses to dry my tears.

 When we got to the soda shop, Zeppy explained that we had to go to the back door because they didn’t let “Negros” come inside where white people were eating.
 “Why Zeppy?
 Why?
 What’s wrong?” we asked.
 We ate with Zeppy every day.
-Again, I remember the shame.
+Again, I remember the intense shame.
 It lingers still.
+I knew something very wrong was happening.

 We took our hamburgers and shakes and headed to Burnett Park.
 Zeppy said, “We’re going to meet my people.”